danlbee/um-automaton/documentation/documentation.md

 ### Initializing the Workflows
 Podcast Producer ships with a set of default workflows.
 We will overwrite these with the School of Dentistry's custom workflows.
 These workflows are stored in a central code repository called github.
 To replace the default workflows with the custom workflows

-1. In the Finder, open your Podcast Producer's shared folder (specified in the General tab of Settings section of Podcast Producer service in Server Admin).
+1. In the Finder, open */Library/PodcastProducer*
 2. Delete the *Workflows* folder (you may be promoted for your administrator credentials)
-3. Open the Podcast Producer's shared folder in terminal with
+3. Open the */Library/PodcastProducer* in terminal with

-  `cd /path/to/your/shared/folder`
+  `cd /Library/PodcastProducer`

 4. Install the custom workflows using git with: